VFPLegacy/FoxServer/README.md

 FoxServer stands out for its practicality, offering developers a platform that simplifies and speeds up the process of creating web applications in Visual FoxPro (VFP).

 ## Web Site
+Developing web applications has never been easier than with FoxServer.
+This powerful web server goes beyond being just a RESTful API facilitator, as it presents itself as a complete ally for the creation of web pages and interactive applications.
+Here we explain why developing web applications with FoxServer is so simple:

+1. Preconfigured "Public" Folder:
+Each FoxServer project comes with a folder called "public" that acts as the core of your web application.
+Inside, you'll find the essential folders: "html" for your HTML files, "scripts" for your JavaScript scripts, and "styles" for your CSS style sheets.
+This provides an orderly structure ready to receive your web resources.

+2. Index.html and 404.html files:
+FoxServer includes the "index.html" and "404.html" files as standard within the "public" folder.
+The former acts as the home page of your web application, while the latter handles requests to unfound resources.
+With this initial setup, your app is ready to go without having to worry about creating basic pages.

+3. VFP Developer Ready Approach:
+FoxServer integrates seamlessly with the native Visual FoxPro development environment.
+There's no need to learn new tools or change your usual workflows.
+The "public" folder becomes a natural fit, allowing you to focus on developing your web application without unnecessary distractions.

+4. Quick and Easy Deployment:
+Thanks to the pre-designed "public" folder structure, deploying your web application is quick and easy.
+Without complicated configurations or tedious adjustments, FoxServer is designed to speed up the development cycle and facilitate the delivery of web projects efficiently.

+5. Flexibility for Web Applications and APIs:
+FoxServer offers unparalleled flexibility.
+You can use it to develop both interactive web applications and RESTful API services, all from the same development environment.
+This means that you have complete control over the type of web projects you want to create.

+With the preconfigured "public" folder structure, FoxServer not only simplifies but transforms the web application development process.
+From initial design to final deployment, FoxServer gives you the tools you need to turn your ideas into functional web experiences.
+Discover the ease of development with FoxServer and take your web projects to the next level!

 ## API RESTful